 When you gather the tools you need to get started, make sure you have safety gear in position.
-Your hands need gloves from friction.
-Leather gloves give you maximum protection from cuts to splinters.
+Your hands need gloves from friction, and leather gloves give you maximum protection from cuts to splinters.

 They are durable since gloves are resistant to wear and tear.
 Goggles protect your eyes from dust, small particles, and lighting if you are using one.
-They increase visibility when working.
-A mask protects you from toxic material and dust.
+They increase visibility when working, and a mask protects you from toxic material and dust.

 Exposure to dust leads to chest-related diseases.
 Failure to put on a mask exposes the user to particles of groundwood debris flying around.
 Earplugs protect you from the noise produced during operation.

 The tools in use make noise as you run the Dremel machine.
 Regular dust removal is essential.
 When sawdust accumulates, it prevents you from seeing your work.
-You end up cutting more wood than required.
-That makes your work inaccurate.
+You end up cutting more wood than required, and that makes your work inaccurate.

 Make sure the power is off

 When preparing the Dremel tool, make sure it is off.
-The Dremel tool is a dangerous tool that gets you injured if you are not careful.
-You would not want to incur extra costs by damaging your material accidentally.
+The Dremel tool is a dangerous tool that gets you injured if you are not careful, and you would not want to incur extra costs by damaging your material accidentally.

 When setting up your Dremel tool, switch the power off to avoid unintended running of the machine.
-You damage the rotary tools and break the wheel.
-Broken pieces slow down the performance of the Dremel tool since they get inside the machine.
+You damage the rotary tools and break the wheel, and broken pieces slow down the performance of the Dremel tool since they get inside the machine.

 They also cause accidents as they may cut you.
 You also switch off the Dremel when making adjustments.
-Electric brakes also stop the machine but they do not work as a switch.
-Use the brakes in case of emergency, and you have to switch off the Dremel machine after the brakes.
+Electric brakes also stop the machine, but they do not work as a switch.
+Use the brakes in an emergency, and you have to switch off the Dremel machine after the brakes.